zhcz328/RIQA-US/README.md

 ## :blue_book: Data Preparation

 ### *1. dataset*
- * This project provides the use case of UDA Ultrasound Anatomical Structure Detection task;
+ * This project provides the use case of Ultrasound Image Quality Assessment task;

  * The hyperparameters setting of the dataset can be found in the **configs/xxx.yaml**, where you could do the parameters' modification;